WayneMusungu/Pitch-Quotes/pitchapp/README.md

 #### **Description**
 About
-This is a flask application that allows users to post one minute pitches once logged in.
+This is a flask application that allows users to post one-minute pitches once logged in.
 It also allows the user to post more than one pitch

 #### Getting Started
 - Clone this repo and ```cd``` into the folder